-Lace up and explore the villages of Rideau Lakes on foot this season!
-The villages of Chaffeys Lock, Delta, Elgin, Newboro, Portland, showcase the architectural and cultural elements of an intriguing past rich in history.
+Explore the villages of Rideau Lakes on foot this season!
+When the spring sun shines so do the villages of Chaffeys Lock, Delta, Elgin, Newboro, Portland and Lombardy.
+Discover the architectural and cultural elements of an intriguing past.
+Check out these five unique walking tours this spring and revel in Rideau Lakes!

 Walking Tour of Portland